 The scientists found that heme, a chemical structure found in hemoglobin, is key to understanding why AML persists in the system, and that it may also provide a new path to treating this type of leukemia.
 The findings have recently been published in JCI Insight.

-In addition to being involved in hemoglobin's oxygen-transporting role, heme is also involved in electron transfer, which supports cellular respiration, allowing oxygen to be transformed into carbon dioxide and release energy.
+In addition to being involved in hemoglobin's oxygen-transporting role, heme is also involved in electron transfer, which supports

 The researchers found that heme production sustains the progression of AML, and that by suppressing its synthesis, cancerous cells can be neutralized.